f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 When uploading or importing F5OS-A images into the rSeries appliance, the files should be imported into the **images/staging** directory.
 Once the file import is initiated you can check its status using the **file transfer-status** API calls.
 Below are API calls to upload and monitor status.

-List the current F5OS images in the **images/staging** directory via API calls:
+List the current F5OS images in the **images/staging** directory via the following API call:

 .. code-block:: bash

     POST https://{{Appliance1_IP}}:8888/restconf/data/f5-utils-file-transfer:file/list

+In the API call body/payload add the directory you want to query:

 .. code-block:: json